nickzheng/nickzheng/README.md

 ```

-- **Wallet Platform**: An internal wallet system replacing MetaMask browser extension.
+- **Wallet Management**: An internal wallet system replacing MetaMask browser extension.
 It provides account management, wallet connection and transaction signing for all business modules.
 - **EY Transition Platform**: The bottom-layer blockchain infrastructure.
 It uses Polygon network, ethers.js for contract interaction, Kafka for async event processing and PostgreSQL for off-chain data storage.
 It supports all on-chain behaviors of the whole system.
 - **EY Transition Service API**: Unified public API gateway for the Transition Platform, fully documented with Swagger/OpenAPI.
 All upper-layer businesses call on-chain capabilities through this unified interface.
 - **EY Tokenization Platform**: Standard token service platform.
 It supports ERC-20 fungible token and ERC-721 non-fungible token creation, transfer and metadata management.
 It provides dedicated NFT token capabilities for notarization business.